Is canned food past its expiry or Best Before Date safe to eat? What about food in tetra paks?

 - FoodShare.org a food bank in Conneticut, US committed to a hunger free world also has a chart showing shelf life after BBD

 What do you think?
-Clear as mud, right?
+Would you eat canned food past its Best Before Date?
 If you were looking for a definitive answer, I’m sorry, but there isn’t one.
 There are too many factors at play to make this a simple yes or no answer.
 And that’s why, I will end with the same line that so many other articles on this topic end with – if in doubt, throw it out.